 11.20: Burial

 Burial of wards or children in the care or custody of the Department at the time of their death shall be accomplished by consulting with the parents, in the first instance.
 If the parents refuse to make burial arrangements or cannot be contacted, the Department shall make and pay for appropriate burial arrangements, consistent with the provisions of M.G.L. c.
-119, § 23(H).
+119, § 23(d).

 11.21: Organ Donation